RoBOPPics/BB/_pages/app-man-shotDesigner.md

 ![Playlist Image](../assets/images/Predictability_500.jpg){: width="300" .align-center }

 The Alternate Shots lets you set two or three different shots for a single shot.
-The system will pick one of the two or three Alternates at launch time based on the probabilies you set.
+The system will pick one of the two or three Alternates at launch time based on the probabilities you set.

 The Alternates might be as simple as a shot down the left, a shot down the right, and a shot down the middle; or as complicated as a dropshot, a topspin lob, and a moonball.